Updated August 21, 2018

 The University at Buffalo has a zero-tolerance policy regarding hazing and aggressively pursues any violations of this policy that occur.
 Hazing is inconsistent with the values of UB and, as such, the university has established policies to deter these behaviors and enact appropriate disciplinary action when needed.

 Organized student life programs are a valuable part of the university environment and help further UB’s educational mission.
 The university formally recognizes the status of those student organizations that abide by UB polices and the student code of conduct.
 Recognized student organizations further the university's educational mission.
-The university actively warns students not to join or participate in the activities of “unrecognized” fraternities and sororities because these organizations do not commit to the university’s high code of standards governing student behavior and organizational activities.
+The university actively warns students not to join or participate in the activities of “unrecognized” fraternities and sororities because these organizations do not commit to the university’s high standards governing student behavior and organizational activities.

-Recognized organizations must encourage academic excellence, self governance, and service to the university and greater community.
+Recognized organizations encourage academic excellence, self-governance, and service to the university and greater community.
 They offer opportunities for leadership and encourage mutual respect for others.

 UB has more than 35 recognized social fraternities and sororities affiliated with our campus.
 These groups are expected to complement the university's educational mission and to comply with campus policies, rules and regulations, as well as federal, state, and local laws.

 To guide fraternities and sororities on our campus in a positive direction, the university has instituted a number of specific policies and procedures.
 Such policies include deferred recruitment.
 This means that freshmen are not eligible for membership in a fraternity or sorority until they have earned 12 credits and have a GPA of at least 2.5.
 This encourages students to focus on their academic success before they become heavily involved in an organization that requires a serious time commitment.